corda/corda/docs/source/corda-network/governance-guidelines.md

 Operator.

-The Operator shall invoice the Foundation for the costs of operating the Network and minor administrative expenses, initially on a cost-plus basis of 10%, and subject to annual review.
+The Operator shall invoice the Foundation for the costs of operating the Network and minor administrative expenses, initially on a cost-plus basis, and subject to annual review.
 Corda Network identity and map technical services have been designed to be highly cacheable, and low-cost in operation.

 For the first three years, R3 shall act as the Operator.